Lie group

-In mathematics, a Lie group (pronounced /liː/ LEE) is a group that is also a differentiable manifold.
-A manifold is a space that locally resembles Euclidean space, whereas groups define the abstract concept of a binary operation along with the additional properties it must have to be thought of as a "transformation" in the abstract sense, for instance multiplication and the taking of inverses (division), or equivalently, the concept of addition and the taking of inverses (subtraction).
-Combining these two ideas, one obtains a continuous group where multiplying points and their inverses are continuous.
+In mathematics, a Lie group (pronounced /liː/ LEE) is a group that is also a differentiable manifold, such that group multiplication and taking inverses are both differentiable.

+A manifold is a space that locally resembles Euclidean space, whereas groups define the abstract concept of a binary operation along with the additional properties it must have to be thought of as a "transformation" in the abstract sense, for instance multiplication and the taking of inverses (to allow division), or equivalently, the concept of addition and subtraction.
+Combining these two ideas, one obtains a continuous group where multiplying points and their inverses is continuous.
 If the multiplication and taking of inverses are smooth (differentiable) as well, one obtains a Lie group.